To stay well versed in all aspects of video production, a video editor needs good organization. So, here are a few tips to help keep you organized.

 It’s so much easier to find a file when it’s named in a way that’s easy to understand.
 Don’t use names like “Shot 1.”
 That tells you nothing about the file.
 You need to create a standard naming convention so you or your video editor will know what it is.
 Typically, standard conventions start off by using a three-letter abbreviation for the project the file belongs to and follows up that abbreviation with a number in reference to an episode, scene, setting or chapter of the project.

-Then, use a version number and make sure to use 3 digits.
+Then, use a version number and make sure to use three digits.
 That will allow the project to have up to a thousand clips of the same kind of shot.

 3. Add metadata